 Active Living

-Active Living captures ways in which AZ Health Zone programs are working with communities to support increased physical activity through policies, systems, and environments (PSE) changes.
-The AZ Health Zone promotes two strategies under Active Living, focused on the Built Environment and on Physical Activity Resources.
-These strategies are supported by eight activities to advance PSE work.
+Active Living captures ways in which programs are working with communities to support increased physical activity through policies, systems, and environments (PSE) changes.

 Active Living Activities

-• Active Transportation.
-Encourage active transportation behavior with partnering organizations (those managing bikeshare, scooters, etc.) and among SNAP-eligible residents.
+- Active Transportation.
+Encourage active transportation behavior with partnering organizations (those managing bikeshare, scooters, etc.) and among residents.

-• Community Engagement.
-Engage residents in SNAP-Ed eligible communities in the process and planning using consulting, involving and collaborating techniques.
+- Community Engagement.
+Engage residents in the process and planning using consulting, involving and collaborating techniques.

 Evaluation of Active Living

 FACT-GO.
-Using the Food Systems and Active Living Goals (FACT GO) tool, LIAs identify and measure their progress toward Active Living or Food Systems Policy goals.
+Using the Food Systems and Active Living Goals (FACT GO) tool, identify and measure progress toward Active Living or Food Systems Policy goals.

 PARA.
-For the Physical Activity Resource tool (PARA), LIAs work with local residents and physical activity (PA) resource partners like Parks & Recreation departments to assess the condition of qualifying community PA resources.
-It is available to complete in any year.
+For the Physical Activity Resource tool (PARA), work with local residents and physical activity (PA) resource partners like Parks & Recreation departments to assess the condition of qualifying community PA resources.

 If you are looking for evaluation trainings and their certification quizzes, proceed to the Trainings page.